Skip to main content

 Updated June 2026 · England & Wales

-Paying for something on credit, whether that's a credit card, a store card, or a point-of-sale loan, gives you more than just flexibility at the checkout.
+Paying for something on credit, whether that's a credit card, a store card, a hire purchase agreement, or a point-of-sale loan, gives you more than just flexibility at the checkout.
 It also gives you a layer of legal protection that you don't get when paying by cash or debit card.
 If the goods turn out to be faulty, the service is never delivered, or the trader misled you about what you were buying, the law may let you hold your credit provider responsible alongside the retailer.
 That can be a lifeline when a seller goes bust or refuses to engage.
-This guide walks through the main consumer protections that apply to credit purchases in England and Wales, including how Section 75 of the Consumer Credit Act 1974 works, when it applies, and what to do if something goes wrong.
+This guide walks through the main consumer protections that apply to credit purchases in England and Wales, including how Section 75 of the Consumer Credit Act 1974 works, how it differs from chargeback and hire purchase, and how the position for Buy Now Pay Later is changing from 15 July 2026.

 Overview

 Buying on credit simply means a lender pays the retailer on your behalf, and you repay the lender over time or in one lump sum.
-Credit cards, store cards, hire purchase agreements, personal loans arranged at the point of sale, and buy-now-pay-later products can all fall within this category, though the legal protections vary depending on the type of credit used.
+Credit cards, store cards, hire purchase agreements, personal loans arranged at the point of sale, and Buy Now Pay Later products can all fall within this category, though the legal protections vary significantly depending on the type of credit used and, in some cases, on the date you took it out.

 Key steps